Know More About BAD BREATHE-HALITOSIS

 • Flossing: Flossing reduces the buildup of food particles and dental plaque between the teeth.
 Brushing only cleans about 60% of the tooth surface.

-• Clean dentures: Everything that goes into your mouth, including dentures, a bridge, or a mouth guard, should clean daily as recommended.
+• Clean dentures: Everything that goes into your mouth, including dentures, a bridge, or a mouth guard, should be cleaned daily as recommended.
 Cleaning prevents bacteria from building up and being returned to the mouth.
-Changing your toothbrush every 2 to 3 months is also important for similar reasons.
+Changing your toothbrush every 2 to 3 months is also essential for similar reasons.

-• Brushing the tongue: Bacteria, food, and dead cells usually build up on the tongue, especially in smokers or those with particularly dry mouths.
-Sometimes a tongue scraper can be helpful.
+• Brushing the tongue: Bacteria, food, and dead cells usually build up on the tongue, especially in smokers or those with parched mouths.
+Sometimes, a tongue scraper can be helpful.

 • Diet: Avoid onions, garlic, and spicy foods.
 Sugary foods are also linked to bad breath.
 Cut down on your coffee and alcohol intake.
 Eating a breakfast that includes rough foods can help clean the back of the tongue.